ProRaster Scientific

 For the latest updates to ProRaster Scientific, please visit the Product Updates page.
 To see what is coming and to contribute ideas, visit the roadmap page.

 You can safely and securely purchase and download ProRaster Scientific from the Microsoft Store.
+Read about the advantages of purchasing apps on the Microsoft Store.
 Hit the “Get it” button and you will be taken to the Microsoft Store where you can purchase and download the software.

 Alternatively, follow this link to the ProRaster Scientific store website and from there you can access the Microsoft Store.
 Or, simply open the Microsoft Store on your PC and search for “ProRaster Scientific”.

-When working with multispectral data in ProRaster Scientific, you will likely follow a processing pipeline like this –
+To get started with multispectral imagery in ProRaster Scientific, you will follow a processing pipeline like this –

 You can download Landsat scenes for free from USGS Earth Explorer –